Social Icons

 Directed by Alex Proyas

-I, Robot is a movie that I found that I loved much after watching it, the character Del’s (Will Smith) obsession on trying to prove that robots can’t be fully trusted and a lonely robot’s ploy of trying to prove his innocence is what makes this movie captivating, with two different initially parallel stories meeting at the grand middle showcasing a wall of conspiracy to give you an explosive tale of a man and a robot against the forces.
+I, Robot is a movie I found myself loving much more after watching it.
+The character Del (Will Smith) is obsessed with proving that robots can’t be fully trusted, while a lonely robot tries to prove his innocence.
+This makes the movie captivating, with two initially parallel stories meeting in the middle to unveil a conspiracy, leading to an explosive tale of a man and a robot against the forces.

-I, Robot is a futuristic film about a time where robots have become an integral part of human existence.
-These Robots are governed by three major rules:
+The film is set in a futuristic world where robots have become an integral part of human existence.
+These robots are governed by three major rules:

-The future had a Detective Del Spooner (Will Smith) who blames robots for the death of his daughter, as a robot chose to save his life instead of that of his daughter during a drowning incident.
-The robots choice was based on the calculation that there was a higher chance of survival by saving his life instead of his daughters.
-This incident made Del see the robots as a threat.
+In the future, Detective Del Spooner (Will Smith) blames robots for the death of his daughter, as a robot chose to save his life instead of hers during a drowning incident.
+The robot's choice was based on the calculation that there was a higher chance of survival by saving his life.
+This event made Del view robots as a threat.

-His fears start to take form, when a robot was discovered who can operate outside the set rules and had the ability to act out emotions.
+His fears start to take shape when a robot is discovered that can operate outside the set rules and has the ability to act out emotions.

-The major difference between the movie and the novels will be the ending neither of the novels had an ending that showed a robot uprising nor a collection of robots trying to curb mankind’s behavior.
+The major difference between the movie and the novels is the ending.
+Neither of the novels featured a robot uprising or robots trying to curb mankind’s behavior.

-The movie is directed by the Alex Proyas who directed the 1994 critical and box office success movie The Crow which starred the late Brandon Lee (who died after being accidentally shot on set during the making of the film).
-Alex was also the mind behind the movie Dark City (1998) which has a massive cult following, and often used by some as a teaching material, but Dark City was a box office disappointment.
+The movie is directed by Alex Proyas, who also directed the 1994 critical and box office hit The Crow, which starred the late Brandon Lee (who tragically died after being accidentally shot on set during the making of the film).
+Alex was also behind Dark City (1998), which has a massive cult following and is often used as teaching material, though it was a box office disappointment.

-I Robot was not much of a critical acclaim, as it did have its nay-sayers but in the global box office, it did make its money back.
-I liked I, Robot due to its Academy Award nominated Visual Effects (which it lost to Spideman 2, which is not a surprise) and the story arc between two individuals one human one robot who tries to stop a bunch of robots from taking over.
+I, Robot didn’t receive much critical acclaim, and it did have its detractors.
+However, it made its money back at the global box office.
+I liked I, Robot for its Academy Award-nominated visual effects (which it lost to Spider-Man 2, though that wasn’t a surprise) and the story arc between a human and a robot trying to stop a bunch of robots from taking over.

 0 comments: